Frequently Asked Questions

 We want more than that.
 We want proof.

-2. There are very few professional landscapes as “Fluid” as the sports performance industry.
+2. There are very few professional landscapes that are as “Fluid” as the sports performance industry.
 New information is being learned, literally every day.
 We will always be “pushing the envelope” so to speak.
 I always say “If I’m not embarrassed by what we were doing two years ago, we’ve gotten stagnet, we aren’t working hard enough to serve our athletes.”
 With new things, comes new doubters.
 We have to be able to support that what we are doing works.
 999 out of 1,000 detractors will not have data to support their view.
 But if we don’t have data to support what we are doing, we are no closer to being correct than our naysayers. *I use the word “Support” because people that use the word “Prove” when referring to research, are already attached to an idea they would prefer be true.
 There is very seldom “Proof” when being objective.

 -My kid doesn’t play baseball.